Susan Engeleiter

-Susan Shannon Engeleiter (née Susan Jane Shannon; born March 18, 1952) is an American Republican politician, lawyer, and businesswoman who served as the first female Administrator of the U.S. Small Business Administration.
+Susan Shannon Engeleiter (née Susan Jane Shannon; born March 18, 1952) is an American Republican politician, lawyer, and businesswoman who served as the first female administrator of the U.S. Small Business Administration.
 She previously served nine years in the Wisconsin Senate and four years in the Wisconsin State Assembly, representing Waukesha County.

 Early life and education

 Engeleiter was born in Brookfield, Wisconsin to Helen "Jo" Hildebrandt Shannon and Arthur W. Shannon, a Republican fundraiser and later the treasurer of the Republican Party of Wisconsin.
 She graduated from Brookfield Central High School in 1970.
 She graduated from the University of Wisconsin–Madison in 1974 and received a juris doctor from the University of Wisconsin Law School in 1981.
 In 1976, she married Gerald Engeleiter.
 The couple later divorced.

 Political career

 Engeleiter was elected to the 99th district of Wisconsin Assembly in 1974.
-At age 22, she was the youngest woman ever elected to the Wisconsin Legislature.
+At age 22, she was the youngest woman to ever be elected to the Wisconsin Legislature.
 She served in the Assembly until January 1979, having decided against running for re-election in 1978 and instead, sought the congressional seat being vacated by Bob Kasten, who decided to run for Wisconsin governor.
 Engeleiter lost the primary to then-State Senator Jim Sensenbrenner by 589 votes.
 In April 1980, Engeleiter was elected in a special election to the Wisconsin State Senate.
 There she served as Assistant Minority Leader from 1982 to 1984, and as Minority Leader from 1984 to 1989.
 She was the first woman to serve as Minority Leader.